Vizzuality/trase-api-shim/cloud_functions/README.md

 ## How to update the BQ snapshot

-In order to make the function pull data from a new snapshot, it is easiest to use terraform to update the env var with the snapshot symbol for all functions.
+In order to make the function pull data from a new snapshot, it is easiest to use terraform to update the env var `BIGQUERY_SNAPSHOT` with the snapshot symbol for all functions.
+Please note that the information about the snapshot symboc comes from Trase, who should also be able to tell if the new snapshot is backwards compatible.
+In case of schema changes, this might require adapting the Big Query queries.